Innovative Global Program

 practice ethically as engineers in society.

-Humanities courses develop students’ broader perspective
+Humanities Subjects develop students’ broader perspective

 on ways of thinking outside of their specialty, as well as